tinaliutong/tinaliutong.github.io/docs/index.md

 As an amateur (neuro)science writer, I write under my pen name, This is Not Tina.
 In case you are curious, this idea was inspired by René Magritte's painting, This is Not a Pipe.

 Since I started writing cognitive psychology and the brain for the public in 2015, my popular science blog has more than 110,000 followers to date.
-I have an ongoing collaboration with editors at Zhihu, which started as a forum website in Chinese similar to Quora in English and evolved to have their own publishing group.
+I have an ongoing collaboration with editors at Zhihu, which started as a forum website in Chinese (similar to Quora in English) and now became Zhihu Inc. (NASDAQ: ZH)

 1. eBook: 亚优秀症候群（Imposter Syndrome)
 [Link: https://www.zhihu.com/pub/book/19551075](https://www.zhihu.com/pub/book/19551075)